mredenti/ModernCMake/slides/episodes/introduction.md

 - **C**ross Platform **Make** is an open-source **build system generator**.

-- It uses plain text files called **CMakeLists.txt** to generate project files for major IDEs and build tools.
+- It uses a scripting language to define the build process in **CMakeLists.txt** files, which are processed to generate project files for major IDEs and build tools.

 <!--
   Let developers use the IDE and tools they are most familiar with, they are not going to be as productive if you force them to use the command line